 A Word About Wildflower Seeds

 Start your wildflower beds while it is still wintery outdoors.
-Wildflower seeds need the fluctuating temperatures and exposure to weather to properly germinate.
-If you’ve ever started a wildflower bed from seed in the late spring or summer and had poor germination, it is because the seeds did not have the wintery coditions they require for germination.
+Wildflower seeds need fluctuating temperatures and exposure to weather to germinate properly.
+If you’ve ever started a wildflower bed from seed in the late spring or summer and had poor germination, it is because the seeds did not have the wintery conditions they require for germination.